 Two callouts for Troon RNLI lifeboat crew

-With the casualty ashore with the coastguard, the inshore lifeboat returned to station where it was made ‘ready for service’ with the assistance of the shore crew.
+Following this, the inshore lifeboat was able to return to Troon where it was ‘ready for service’ with the assistance of the shore crew.

 Key facts about the RNLI